 Why is the word sometimes recorded hours after the prompt tweet or not at all?

-Failure can also occur because the finder did not run at the correct time.
+Besides a incorrectly formatted tweet, failure can occur because the finder did not run at the correct time.
 Due to the worldwide reach of the prompt, I have to ask each Host/Hostess what time (with time zone) they intend to post the word.
 I then manually adjust the finder's kick-off times and restart it.
 To account for the possibility of a late posting, I set it to run four (4) times in the hour following.
 The first runs 5 minutes after the intended time with the remaining running every 20 minutes.
 So, for example, if the tweet is to be sent at 12:00 midnight, the finder runs at 12:05, 12:25, 12:45, and 1:05.
 If the prompt tweet is not found within this time I run the finder manually as soon as I have the opportunity.

-Finally, failure can also occur because of an error in the code or server downtime (though it does happen!).
-Thankfully, these are rare occurrences and one of the above events are typically the source of failure.
+Finally, failure can also occur because of an error in the code or server downtime.
+Thankfully, these are rare occurrences.

 How are the notification emails sent out?